awslabs/amazon-kinesis-connector-flink/README.md

 ## Support

-We will support this connector until end of Q1 2021, or until KDA supports an Apache Flink Kinesis connector with EFO support, whichever is later.
+We will support this connector until KDA adds support for Apache Flink 1.12.
 Beyond this, we will not maintain patching or security for this repo.
-The Apache Flink Kinesis connector should be used instead of this library once KDA supports an EFO enabled version.
+The Apache Flink Kinesis connector should be used instead of this library where possible.

 ## Using EFO